Call or complete the form to contact us for details and to book directly with us

 Energy has been described as the master resource as it affects virtually all aspects of our lives.
 Therefore, energy cost inflation has the potential to drive inflation throughout the economy.

-The ongoing energy transition toward “all-electric everything” and Net Zero by 2050 in creating inflation in the electricity sectors of all developed economies pursuing the transition.
+The ongoing energy transition toward “all-electric everything” and Net Zero by 2050 is creating inflation in the electricity sectors of all developed economies pursuing the transition.
 The effects of this inflation are propagating throughout these economies, appearing first as increases in electricity prices, which then drive increases in prices in all sectors of the economy which consume electricity.

 The goal of the transition is the replacement of fossil-fueled energy processes with electric processes powered by solar and wind and potentially other renewable resources.
 The transition is complicated by the fact that both solar and wind are intermittent resources which are neither predictable, reliable nor dispatchable.